aptech/docs/docs/CR-lib.rst

 Examples
 ----------------

-Let us suppose that you have a file named ``myprocs.gss`` located in your GAUSS *src* directory.
+Let us suppose that you have a file named :file:`myprocs.gss` located in your GAUSS *src* directory.
 Let us further suppose that you would like to create a new library named *mylibrary*.
 You could accomplish that task like this:

 ::

     lib mylibrary myprocs.gss;

 Now that this library has been created, you could add other files in the same manner.
-To add a file named ``mystats.gss`` would look like this:
+To add a file named :file:`mystats.gss` would look like this:

 ::

     lib mylibrary mystats.gss;

-This second command will add the file ``mystats.gss`` to the mylibrary which was created in the first step above.
+This second command will add the file :file:`mystats.gss` to the mylibrary which was created in the first step above.
 It will not overwrite or replace the library.

 You may print the list of files contained in the library by using the ``-list`` flag.
 Entering the command: